Note: The links below will

 designed to measure the electrical charge on the outside of the station.

-11 March 2001 - Evening Update - Today's by
+11 March 2001 - Evening Update - Today's spacewalk by

-astronauts and
+astronauts Voss and

 It will be a busy day for the STS-102 crew as it transfers